-uThukela district municipality as a Water Service Authority have developed the Operational and Maintenance(O&M) Plan anticipated to be adopted by Council before the end of June 2024, it must be noted that the plan is still in a draft stage and once approved by the Council it will be implemented accordingly.
+uThukela district municipality as a Water Service Authority have developed the Operational and Maintenance(O&M) Plan for 2024/2025 will be adopted in the Council sitting of June 2024, it must be noted that the plan is still in a draft stage and once approved by the Council it will be implemented accordingly.
+Currently the municipality is implimenting the 2023/2024 O&M plan that was approved by Council in June 2023.